Explore your potential with A Grand Summer Internship!

 If you don’t know what you want to be when you grow up but you are considering a career in the theater, The Grand Opera House has an opportunity for you!
 The Grand Summer Internship is a 12-week intensive exploration of technical theater and what goes into putting a theatrical production together from all angles.

-We encourage students who are interested in pursuing any aspect of theatre to apply.
-This is a great opportunity for motivated students to learn about what happens behind the scenes of a production.
-This experience is great for students who are considering working in the theater after college, teaching theater, or being a part of a community theater in the future.
+We encourage anyone who is interested in pursuing any aspect of theatre to apply.
+This is a great opportunity for motivated individuals to learn about what happens behind the scenes of a production.
+This experience is great for anyone who is considering a theater degree or has already decided to work in the theater, teach theater, or looks forward to being a part of a community theater in the future.
 Not only does this internship focus on the physical building of a show, there are also lessons in time management, teamwork, marketing, and organization all necessary for a successful production.
 Interns get a chance to work with theater professionals in a hands-on learning environment in all aspects of theater including:

 - Stage Management

 - Lighting Hang and Focus

 - Arts administration

 The Grand offers a limited number of paid summer technical theater internships for those seeking their place in the world of theater, ages 18-24.
 Interns work closely with our Technical Director each day, and spend time with props, costumes, box office, and office staff on an as needed basis.

 This 12 week intensive program will begin Monday, May 18, 2020 and end on Sunday, August 9, 2020.

 Compensation is an $1,800 stipend for the 12-week internship, paid in installments every 2 weeks.